gusztavvargadr/workstations/README.md

 **Note** The virtual environments have been tested on Windows hosts only, but they are supposed to run on any other platform as well.
 [Let me know][Contributing] if you encounter any issues and I'm glad to help.

 **Note** Booting a workstation for the first time can take a significant amount of time.
 If you have a slow connection, downloading the [base boxes][AtlasBoxes] (usually several GBs) might require some patience and retries.
-Also, provisioning (e.g. installing the custom tools not included in the base box) by default happens during the initial boot as well.
-However, starting the workstations again later, or creating another one from the already downloaded base box will be significantly faster.
+Also, configuring the core OS after Sysprep (to support actually unique virtual machines) and provisioning (e.g. installing the custom tools not included in the base box) by default happens during the initial boot as well.
+However, starting the workstations again later, or creating another one from the already downloaded base box will not need these steps so the process will be significantly faster.

 **Note** All the components of the workstations (including the core operating system) are installed from their publicly available [free or evaluation versions][PackerNotes].